NoJokeFNA/mc-protection/changelogs/AEGIS_ESCANOR.md

 - Improved captcha generation
   - The console will no longer be frozen until it is finished
 - Finished old Aegis antibot-shells
-- Added an option where you can change the fall-duration for the fallcheck
+- Added an option where you can change the fall-duration for the fall check
 - Added full Geyser-/ and TCP-Shield support
 - Added  more database providers: MySQL, H2 and MongoDB
   - We also dropped SQLite support - it's slower than H2 and simple not needed any longer